 Mackinac Island is known for its lilacs, fudge shops, Victorian homes, and the Grand Hotel.
 But most visitors only enjoy the pleasures of this magical island during the summer months.
 "Seasons of Mackinac" shows the island in all four seasons, through the bustling summers, stunning fall colors, isolated winters, and blossoming springs.

 Trees are all around, but how much do you know about them?
-With this handy field guide, you can make tree identification simple, informative and productive.
+With this famous field guide by award-winning author and naturalist Stan Tekiela, you can make tree identification simple, informative and productive.
 Learn about 105 Michigan trees, organized in the book by leaf type and attachment.
-Fact-filled information contains the information you want to know, while full-page photos provide the visual detail needed for accurate identification.

 Hundreds of historic postcards and photographs from days gone by illustrate the grandeur of this picturesque Michigan region as it was, revealing the reason why earlier generations were so attracted to this northern Michigan location.